idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/1d_elastic_waves.md

 # Uniaxial Beam Example

-The displacement field $U$ is a complex number.
+In the Fourier domain, The displacement field $U$ is in general a complex number.
 In the previous example, only the real part of the displacement field was accounted for.
 In this example, an absorbing boundary condition will introduce a coupling between the real and imaginary displacement fields.
 This example uses the uniaxial beam shown in [cantilever] which is subjected to time-harmonic displacement on right and has an absorbing boundary condition on left.
-The absorbing boundary condition is given by the Sommerfeld radiation condition as follows

 For the boundary condition, we apply the Sommerfeld radiation condition on the left, and a harmonic source (cosine) on the right as follows:
 \begin{equation}